Skip to content

 """

-target = np.zeros((width, width))
+shape_array = np.zeros((height, width))

-center = width // 2
+center_x = width // 2

 half_arm_width = arm_width // 2

-target[center - half_arm_width : center + half_arm_width + 1, :] = 1
+shape_array[center_y - half_arm_width : center_y + half_arm_width + 1, :] = 1

-target[:, center - half_arm_width : center + half_arm_width + 1] = 1
+shape_array[:, center_x - half_arm_width : center_x + half_arm_width + 1] = 1

-center - half_arm_width : center + half_arm_width + 1,
+center_y - half_arm_width : center_y + half_arm_width + 1,

-center - half_arm_width : center + half_arm_width + 1,
+center_x - half_arm_width : center_x + half_arm_width + 1,

 ] = 0

-return Device(device_array=target, **kwargs)
+return Device(device_array=shape_array, **kwargs)

-window(width=200, border_width=60, **kwargs)
+window(width=200, height=None, border_width=60, **kwargs)

 Parameters: